Fort Mandan

 Fort Mandan was the name of the encampment which the Lewis and Clark Expedition built for wintering over in 1804–1805.
 The encampment was located on the Missouri River approximately 12 mile from the site of present-day Washburn, North Dakota, which developed later.
 The precise location is not known for certain.
 It is believed now to be under the water of the river.
 A replica of the fort has been constructed near the original site.

 Construction and conditions

 The fort was built of cottonwood lumber cut from the riverbanks.
 It was triangular in shape, with high walls on all sides, an interior open space between structures, and a gate facing the Missouri River, by which the party would normally travel.
 Storage rooms provided a safe place to keep supplies.
 Lewis and Clark shared a room.
 The men of the Corps of Discovery started the fort on November 2, 1804.
+Fort Mandan was completed on November 27, 1804.
 They wintered there until April 6, 1805.
 According to the journals, they built the fort slightly downriver from the five villages of the Mandan and Hidatsa nations.

 The winter was very cold, with temperatures sometimes dipping to -45 °F, but the fort provided some protection from the elements.
 Several of the men of the expedition suffered frostbite due to the severely cold conditions, which set in after only brief exposure.